-- (1) There is no feasible less environmentally damaging alternative; and - (2) All feasible mitigation measures capable of reducing or eliminating project related impacts have been adopted; and - (3) The resource as identified will not be significantly degraded by the proposed development; and - (4) The value of oak habitat is not diminished. - (F) Monitoring: The applicant shall submit a monitoring report, completed by a Qualified Professional, to the Department of Planning and Building Services at least once every other year for a period of no less than ten (10) years from the date of the last tree replacement, unless otherwise specified in the Oak Woodland Removal Permit.
+- (2) All feasible mitigation measures capable of reducing or eliminating project related impacts have been adopted; and - (3) The resource as identified will not be significantly degraded by the proposed development; and - (4) The value of oak habitat is not diminished The proposed Oak Woodland to be removed will not result in the creation of two (2) or more separate Oak Woodlands as defined by this chapter. - (F) Monitoring: The applicant shall submit a monitoring progress report, completed by a Qualified Professional, to the Department of Planning and Building Services at least once every other year for a period of no less than ten (10) years from the date of the last tree replacement, unless otherwise specified in the Oak Woodland Removal Permit.
 The monitoring period shall be no less than twenty (20) years for ATF permits, as described in section 20.248.045(B) of this Chapter.
-The monitoring report shall include, at minimum, the following information: - (1) Success rate of replacement trees; and - (2) Photo documentation of replacement trees; and - (3) If applicable, issues impacting replacement trees and method of mitigation to reduce impact(s). - (G) Final Clearance: At the end of any monitoring period, a final inspection shall be conducted by County staff to determine completeness of an Oak Woodland Removal Permit and a final report by a Qualified Professional submitted no later than thirty (30) days before the final inspection.
-The criteria for final clearance shall be made using the following findings: - (1) The survival rate of replacement trees is not less than sixty percent (60%); and - (2) The replacements trees have been self-sustaining for the last two (2) years and do not require human intervention for survival; and - (3) The final report by the Qualified Professional recommends final approval; and - (4) No additional unpermitted Oak Resource removals have occurred; and - (5) If any of these findings are not met by the end of the initial monitoring period, the monitoring period shall be extended by no less than an additional five (5) years and replacements trees shall be replanted to the initial amount established in the approved permit.
+The monitoring report shall include, at minimum, the following information: - (1) Progress report on the status of the Conditions of Approval of the Oak Woodland Removal Permit; and - (2) Success For replacement or recruitment mitigation, survival rate of replacement oak trees; and - (23) For replacement or recruitment mitigation.
+Photo-photo documentation of replacement oak trees; and - (34) If applicable, issues impacting replacement trees and method of mitigation to reduce impact(s). - (G) Final Clearance: At the end of any monitoring period, a final inspection shall be conducted by County staff to determine completeness of an Oak Woodland Removal Permit and a final report by a Qualified Professional submitted no later than thirty (30) days before the final inspection.
+The criteria for final clearance shall be made using the following findings: - (1) The conditions of the Oak Woodland Removal Permit have been completed to the satisfaction of Planning & Building Services; and The survival rate of replacement trees is not less than sixty percent (60%); and - (2) No additional unpermitted Oak Resource removals have occurred; and - (23) For replacement or recruitment mitigation, the survival rate of oak trees is not less than fifty percent (50%); and The replacements trees have been self-sustaining for the last two (2) years and do not require human intervention for survival; and

+- (34) For replacement of recruitment mitigation, the trees have been self-sustaining for the last two (2) years and do not require human intervention for survival; and The final report by the Qualified Professional recommends final approval; and - (4) No additional unpermitted Oak Resource removals have occurred; and - (54) If any of these findings are not met by the end of the initial monitoring period, the monitoring period shall be extended by no less than an additional five (5) years and replacements trees shall be replanted to the initial amount established in the approved permit.